logo elektroda

 What's left is the lamp - it's simply the LEDs behind the rectifier bridge and current limiting resistors:

-You can even see it flashing on your phone:
+You can even see her flashing on the phone:

-I also checked this power supply - you can indeed draw up to 2 A.
+I also checked the power supply - you can indeed draw up to 2 A.

 Close-up of a PCB module with LED display showing “0.0.0.A” and an ON-OFF button

-Do you also encounter this type of gadget?
+Do you also come across this type of gadget?
 Do you have tried-and-tested brands that you buy to avoid surprises like the one in the topic?

 Cool?
 Ranking DIY